kstekels/kstekels/README.md

   - [Video Viewer](https://github.com/kstekels/Video-Viewer-App) - The native iOS app is written in Swift.
 This demo app is just a test project, how to play cached offline content in the app.

-- I'm interested in mobile application development and right now I'm learning Kotlin to write better native Android apps 🙂
+- I'm interested in mobile application development and right now I'm learning Kotlin and Swift to write better native Android and iOS apps 🙂

 - You can reach me at k.stekels@gmail.com